Yankees, Mets to train in New York if MLB resumes - WHIZ News

 “I think New York now is especially attractive, compared to the other states, because we have such a low transmission rate, and this is a state that is ready, willing and able to partner with sports teams so that they can play,” Cuomo said.

-The Yankees originally had intended to base at their spring training complex in Tampa, Florida.
+The Yankees originally had intended to base at their spring training complex in Tampa, Florida, instead of Yankee Stadium.
 The Mets had said they were undecided between Citi Field and their training camp in Port St. Lucie, Florida.

 Florida at first appeared preferable because the complexes have more fields.